pascallaliberte/sharpen.page/struggle-first.md

 I started making **videos on creating these Struggle-First pages**.

-{% include adhoc-video-list.html videos=site.data.struggle-first-videos %}
+{% include adhoc-video-list.html videos=site.videos %}

 For the next ones, I'm thinking about: